alarionov93/moto_data_viewer/README.md

 # GET DATA FROM LOGS

-## if there is new measures/ else go to step 4
+## From 1st step - if there is new measures / else go to step 4
-1. Get `mdu.log` file
+1. `cd Work/Electronics/dataViewer` and get `mdu.log` file
 2. If no db exists, run `python migrate.py`
 3. Put data into db with `python parser.py`
     - view the log file name in parser.py